bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Nuclei

-Format: `NUCD` nucnam MHz ref
+Format: `NUCD` nucnam hi lo

-Defaults: none 1.0 0.0
+Defaults: none current(1.0) current(0.0)

 Description:
-Defines or modifies nucleus table entry.
-MHz is nucleus frequency in MHz.. ref is nucleus reference frequency in current units.
-If nucleus table entry does not exist first set of defaults applies, else second set.
+`NUCD` defines or modifies a nucleus table entry for nucnam.
+If nucnam is omitted RNMR will prompt for it with UNKN as a default.
+The PPM to Hz conversion factor in MHz for the nucleus is set by hi.
+If hi is omitted RNMR will prompt for it with a default of either the current value if the nucleus already exists or 1.0 if it does not.
+The reference frequency in Hz for the nucleus is set by lo.
+If lo is omitted RNMR will prompt for it with a default of either the current value if the nucleus already exists or 0.0 if it does not.
 ## NUCDL
 Delete nucleus table entry